 Male Champions of Change

-The Male Champions of Change (MCC) Institute works with influential leaders to redefine men's role in tackling gender inequality.
+The Champions of Change Coalition (CCC) works with influential leaders to redefine men's role in tackling gender inequality.
 It activates peer groups of influential male leaders and supports them to step up beside women to accelerate change.
 They have committed to work together to listen, learn and lead through action.
 Rather than focusing on what women can do, they strive to shift the system by understanding and addressing systemic biases and barriers that limit women’s advancement.
 MCC recognises that gender equality benefits everyone and we all have a role to play.

 In June of 2020, CSIRO achieved Gold Employer Status through the Australian Workplace Equality Index (AWEI) on the assessment of our LGBTIQ+ inclusion activities for the 2019 calendar year.
 The AWEI sets a comparative benchmark on LGBTIQ+ workplace inclusion for employers across all sectors.
 It compares organisations across a broad range of equality metrics, including policy, culture and training.